bashhar/bashhar/README.md

 - 👋 Hi, I’m @bashhar
-- 👀 I’m interested in Triathlon and endurance sport. ( Also the computer and science's side  ( Golden cheetah, R ) )
+- 👀 I’m interested in Triathlon and endurance sport. ( computer and science side of it too )
 - 🌱 I’m currently learning Computer Science @ unamur
 - 💞️ I’m looking to collaborate on my own programming skills
 - 📫 How to reach me student@bash-art.net